Ioana-Simion/egnn-jax/blogpost.md

 ## **<a name="reproduction">Reproduction of the Experiments</a>**

-From reproducing the experiments, we obtain the following results:
+To reproduce the EGNN model \[7\], we rewrote the entire model from scratch in Jax, to make use of Jax's faster just-in-time (jit) compilation.

 <table align="center">
   <tr align="center">